yumemi-inc/php-cs-fixer-config/README.md

 [phpcs-config](https://github.com/yumemi-inc/phpcs-config),
 [php-intellij-profiles](https://github.com/yumemi-inc/php-intellij-profiles)
 ) are welcome.
-Other contributions may not be accepted such as changing the existing rules or removing theirs.
+Other contributions may not be accepted such as changing the existing rules or removing them.